G-Core/terraform-provider-gcore/docs/resources/instancev2.md

 - `interface` (Block Set, Min: 1) List of interfaces for the instance.
 You can detach the interface from the instance by removing the interface from the instance resource and attach the interface by adding the interface resource inside an instance resource. (see [below for nested schema](#nestedblock--interface))
+- `volume` (Block Set, Min: 1) List of volumes for the instance.
+You can detach the volume from the instance by removing the volume from the instance resource.
+You cannot detach the boot volume.
+You can attach a data volume by adding the volume resource inside an instance resource. (see [below for nested schema](#nestedblock--volume))

 ### Optional